-Galera Reports Second Quarter 2021 Financial Results and Recent Accomplishments
+Galera Reports Second Quarter 2023 Financial Results and Recent Corporate Updates

 MALVERN, Pa., Aug.
-10, 2021 (GLOBE NEWSWIRE) -- Galera Therapeutics, Inc. (Nasdaq: GRTX), a clinical-stage biopharmaceutical company focused on developing and commercializing a pipeline of novel, proprietary therapeutics that have the potential to transform radiotherapy in cancer, today announced financial results for the second quarter ended June 30, 2021, and highlighted recent corporate accomplishments.
+14, 2023 (GLOBE NEWSWIRE) -- Galera Therapeutics, Inc. (Nasdaq: GRTX), a clinical-stage biopharmaceutical company focused on developing and commercializing a pipeline of novel, proprietary therapeutics that have the potential to transform radiotherapy in cancer, today announced financial results for the second quarter ended June 30, 2023, and provided recent corporate updates.

 Locally Advanced Pancreatic Cancer (LAPC)